Kane1505/SPP/README.md

 # SPP
-My algorithms to solve the Strip Packing Problem
+Algorithms to solve the Strip Packing Problem